These are the forms of time, which imitates eternity and revolves according to a law of number.

-Kauffman’s treatment of logic, paradox, time, and imaginary truth values led me to make the following comments that I think are very close to what I’d been struggling to say before.
+Kauffman’s treatment of logic, paradox, time, and imaginary truth values led me to make the following comments I think are very close to what I’d been struggling to say before.

 Let me get some notational matters out of the way before continuing.

-I use for a generic 2-point set, usually and usually but not always interpreted for logic so that and I use “teletype” parentheses for negation, so that for Later on I’ll be using teletype format lists for minimal negation operators.
+I use for a generic 2-point set, usually and typically but not always interpreted for logic so that and I use “teletype” parentheses for negation, so that for Later on I’ll be using teletype format lists for minimal negation operators.